 No, a trainer has to go through the local KCTCS or college/university that has an early childhood program to obtain approval to award CEUs.
 You should contact the Continuing Education department of the institution for specific requirements.

-Division of Child Care
+Updates from the Division of Child Care

 Professional Development for Trainers